fsssosei/complete_shuffle/README.md

 Multiple external true random sources can be accessed to shuffle the list.

-In addition to the shuffle function, there are also random cyclic permutation functions.
+In addition to the shuffle function, there are also random cyclic permutation functions, and the derangement function.

 ## Installation